ViniciusPiresLopes/SuperBallGame/README.md

 # SuperBallGame
-A simple game kind of "agario", 2 players needs to eat and who eat the other win!
+A game like agar.io but 2 players needs to eat each other to get the victory!